Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_09.md

     Meteor.subscribe('parties');

-It's very simple, isn't it.
+It's very simple, isn't it?
 And when subscription is completed, we select parties from the collection:

     Meteor.subscribe('parties', () => {
       this.parties = Parties.find();